mvolkmann/blog/src/swift/SwiftUI.md

 Views in SwiftUI are structs that conform to the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view", "View" %} protocol.
-The only requirement this imposes is that conforming types must define a `body` computed property whose type is `some View`.
+The only requirement this imposes is that conforming types must define a `body` computed property whose type is `some View` which is an opaque type.
 The `some` keyword describes an "opaque type".
-In this case it means that `body` an return an instance of any type that conforms to the `View` protocol.
+In this case it means that `body` can return an instance of any type that conforms to the `View` protocol.

+Typically the value of the `body` property is a single top-level view.
+If more than is more than one top-level view, a `TupleView` is automatically returned.

 A `body` definition can contain any number of top-level views.
 These are automatically wrapped in a {% aTargetBlank